LandiMi2/GenomeAssembly-workshop-IITA-2025/04_YAHS.md

 `nano mapOmniC.sh`

 Copy paste.
-We will discuss each line of code as we wait for the mapping to complete
+We will discuss each line of code as we wait for the mapping to complete.
+**Change the path of the tmp folder**

 ```
 bwa index StarApple.p.purged2.fa